turingschool/curriculum/source/projects/son_of_store_engine.markdown

 ### Separate Per-store Sign In

 So that each store can optionally create the impression of being independent by cordoning off their user experience, it should be possible for a store to require a unique sign on and account management that is not shared across stores.

 Shipping, billing, credit card info, and order history must be uniquely managed through this store's management interface alone.
-The user should be able to provide an email address already in use in the StoreEngine system.

-How would this work if stores can use custom domains?
+Email address are thus not unique across multiple stores on the platform, but must be unique for within a given store.

 ## Evaluation Criteria

-In SonOfStoreEngine, there are MOAR POINTS to earn.
-However, the point allocation has been refined from the previous project, reflecting lessons learned.
-The points should better reward energy spent producing value.

 The evaluation of the project is broken into three areas: